 - Anna Glasier, University of Edinburgh, United Kingdom

 - Jeffrey T. Jensen, Oregon Health & Science University, USA

 - Christina Wang, UCLA School of Medicine, USA

-Through its work with the ICCR, the Population Council has developed long-acting, reversible contraceptives that have been used by more than 120 million around the world, including IUDs like ParaGard® and Mirena®; Norplant® and Jadelle® implants; and Progering®, the contraceptive vaginal ring for breastfeeding women.
+Through its work with the ICCR, the Population Council has developed long-acting, reversible contraceptives that are currently being used by 170 million women around the world, including IUDs like ParaGard® and Mirena®; Norplant® and Jadelle® implants; and Progering®, the contraceptive vaginal ring for breastfeeding women.

 In collaboration with the ICCR, the Council has developed an investigational one-year contraceptive vaginal ring.
 If approved by regulatory authorities, the ring would be a unique contraceptive that is effective for 13 cycles, is under a woman’s control, and does not require insertion or removal by a trained healthcare professional.